How much does Wegovy cost?

 How to get a Wegovy coupon

 As a brand name drug, Wegovy can be expensive, so you probably ask yourself how to get Wegovy cheaper.
-There are several options for reducing the cost you pay for Wegovy.
+There are several options for reducing the cost of Wegovy.

 Besides Wegovy coupons for your local pharmacy, there is also a Wegovy coupon from the drug manufacturer Novo Nordisk.
 It is called Wegovy Savings Card and it is meant for people with health insurance, with or without coverage for Wegovy.
 If your insurance covers Wegovy, you can pay as little as $0 for a 28-day supply (1 box) of Wegovy and save up to $225 for a 28-day supply of Wegovy.
 If you have insurance but it does not cover Wegovy, you can save up to $500 for a 28-day supply, $1,000 per 56-day supply, or $1,500 per 84-day supply.

-To be eligible for the Savings Card, you must live in the United States and have commercial insurance and a valid prescription for Wegovy.
+To be eligible for the Savings Card, you must live in the US and have commercial insurance and a valid prescription for Wegovy.
 Individuals with federal or state health coverage, such as Medicaid, Medicare, or VA, are not eligible.
 Both Savings Cards include up to 12 fills of Wegovy.

 How does Wegovy work?